 You’ll see some well known professional photographers on Photoshelter as they cater for everyone by creating powerful portfolio websites.
 They also give you the ability to sell those images as prints through your site as well.
 Photoshelter is run by photographers so they understand what you need and how you need the site to run.
 Their simplist account is free.
 And then they offer a range of pro accounts with different benefits.

-Smumug is another site that will cater for the whole range of photographers.
+Smugmug is another site that will cater for the whole range of photographers.
 Like Photoshelter their sites look attractive straight off and they are committed to helping the photographer succeed.
 They don’t have a free account though, but they do have a range of paid for accounts with a ‘pro zone’.
-Having said that, if you’re looking for a professional looking photography site to promote and start selling your images from, then I think you would find it hard to choose between Photoshelter and Smugmug, I know I would.
+Having said that, if you’re looking for a professional looking photography site to promote and start selling your images from.
+Then I think you would find it hard to choose between Photoshelter and Smugmug.
+I know I would.

 Zoomr is more of a Flickr type photo sharing site and looks to have some very similar features, with pro and normal accounts.
 A true photo sharing site, I love the way their home page is just a ton of images that you can search through easily within different categories.

 This is a new site to me anyway, that I came across recently.
 Actually until then I thought they sold photographic gear (which they do) only and didn’t know they had a print side.
 And that’s what they seem to focus on.
 Although they do offer photo sharing (or photo galleries as they call them) and storage they pride themselves on producing the finest quality digital prints.
 I think they’re a very interesting site and I’ll be looking into them deeper.

 This is a site that I’ve heard a lot about and it’s been around for a while but I have only found it recently.
 It’s hard to get a feel for what the structure is like and how it works without joining though!
 Simply because it’s not as visual and informative when you reach the home page as the others.
 That’s not necessarily a bad thing but when you’re working with visual people like photographers…